Downtown Bluffton SC

 Heyward House Bluffton SC

-Parking Downtown Bluffton
+Parking Downtown Bluffton | Old Town District

 On a typical day in Bluffton, parking is not an issue.
 During special events, that’s another story.
 We recommend parking on side streets adjacent to Calhoun Street and May River Road.
 There’s a public parking lot on Calhoun Street in addition to the parking spaces on the road itself.
-We recommend taking Boundary Street (west of Calhoun Street) on busy days, where you’ll find parking on the side streets as well (a short walk to Calhoun Street).
+We recommend taking Boundary Street (west of Calhoun Street) on busy days, where you’ll also find parking on the side streets (a short walk to Calhoun Street).

 Parking on Calhoun Street Downtown